 When you are in Wenden, you'll notice that it is more blue-collar than most other communities in America.
 52.78% of Wenden’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Wenden is a town of farmers, fishers, or foresters, professionals, and construction workers and builders.
 There are especially a lot of people living in Wenden who work in farm management occupations (34.26%), teaching (19.44%), and management occupations (12.96%).

-The percentage of adults in Wenden with college degrees is slightly lower than the national average of 21.84% for all communities.
-15.95% of adults in Wenden have a bachelor's degree or advanced degree.
+The citizens of Wenden are slightly less educated than the national average of 21.84% for the average city or town: 15.95% of adults in Wenden have a bachelor's degree or advanced degree

 The per capita income in Wenden in 2022 was $29,902, which is middle income relative to Arizona, and lower middle income relative to the rest of the US.
 This equates to an annual income of $119,608 for a family of four.